-- have discomfort or pain passing urine - need to pass urine urgently and more often.
+- have discomfort or pain passing urine and - need to pass urine urgently and more often.

-Drinking plenty of water and avoiding caffeine and alcohol will help improve your symptoms.
-With HDR brachytherapy, these symptoms should improve after a few weeks.
-If you had radioactive seed brachytherapy, it may take longer.
-Your symptoms will improve over the following months as the seeds lose their radioactivity.
+Drinking plenty of water and avoiding caffeine and alcohol will help improve these symptoms.

+With HDR brachytherapy, these symptoms should improve after a few weeks